Gaboon Viper: Profile and Information

 Share with your friends 🥹!

-The Gaboon viper is one of the world’s most unique viper species that can be found in the rainforests and savannas of sub-Saharan Africa.
+The Gaboon viper is one of the world’s most unique viper species found in the rainforests and savannas of sub-Saharan Africa.

 • Scientific name: Bitis gabonica